-As a result of so much zero-marginal-cost renewable feed-in, spot market prices steadily decreased until 2016.
-Since then prices have been rising due to rising gas and CO_2 prices.
+Spot market price development As a result of so much zero-marginal-cost renewable feed-in, spot market prices steadily decreased until 2016.
+This is called the Merit Order Effect.
+Since then prices have been rising due to rising gas and $CO_2$ prices.